Does Educational Research Really Support Promoting Independent Wide Reading as an Educational Practice?

 by Dr. Sam Bommarito

-(screen capture taken from Dr. Molly Brown’s Website)
+(screen capture taken from Dr. Molly Ness’s Website)

 Author’s note: this is part of a series of blog postings about the issue of wide reading.